suffolklibraries/sljekyll/elibrary/m/kanopy/index.md

 ## What it works on

-- Laptops and desktop PCs
+- Laptops and desktop PCs (Windows, Mac and Linux)
-- Smartphone
+- Smartphones (iOS and Android)
-- Tablets
+- Tablets (iOS and Android)
 - Cast to smart TVs (with a Chromecast, for example) or use the Kanopy Smart TV/Roku app (see [which TVs have the app](https://help.kanopy.com/hc/en-us/articles/360019042413-Kanopy-TV-Apps))

 ## Limits